TheOmegaCarrot/supple/README.md

 # How do I use this?

-You can simply clone this repository into your `CMAKE_PREFIX_PATH`, find the package `supplementaries`, and link the target `supplementaries::supplementaries`.
+You can simply clone this repository into your `CMAKE_PREFIX_PATH`, find the package `supplementaries`.
+The package currently defines two targets: `supplementaries::core`, and `supplementaries::all`.
+Currently, there is no difference, however, more modules may be added in the future.
+If and when more modules are added, `supplementaries::all` will include all modules, while `supplementaries::core` is only one module.

 Alternatively, you can simply copy `cpp/inc/supl` into your project.